FatiGurqiti/ode-WPF/README.md

 # odeWPF
-WPF application of ode app
+Öde app is a WPF application developed for the .NET class of VSITE University

+#Technologies

+- C#
+- WPF
+- MySQL
+- XML